zpzim/SCAMP/README.md

 This is a GPU implementation of the SCAMP algorithm.
 SCAMP takes a time series as input and computes the matrix profile for a particular window size.
 You can read more at the [Matrix Profile Homepage](http://www.cs.ucr.edu/~eamonn/MatrixProfile.html)
 This is a more fleshed out implementation of [GPU-STOMP](https://github.com/zpzim/STOMPSelfJoin) which has the following additional features:
  * Tiling for large inputs
- * Computation in fp32 or fp64 (fp32 is recommended for most datasets and is much faster)
+ * Computation in fp32, mixed fp32/fp64, or fp64 (mixed is recommended for most datasets)
  * fp32 version should be compatible with GeForce cards
  * AB joins (you can produce the matrix profile from 2 different time series)
  * Distributable (we use AWS but other cloud platforms can work)